The 1919 Winnipeg General Strike

 Without discounting that, the events of 1919 flowed from the conditions, markedly different from eastern ones, under which western unionism developed.

 Nevertheless, the lion’s share of the rapid growth of Canadian unionism that occurred after 1897 was in the western provinces.
-Their numerical share of Canadian unionism rose from about 20% to 35%, and their weight in vitality and militancy was considerably higher than that, as western unionists were rather cockily aware — eastern unionism being relatively stagnant in numbers, ideas, and spirit after 1902.
+Their numerical share of Canadian unionism rose from about 20 to 35 percent, and their weight in vitality and militancy was considerably higher than that, as western unionists were rather cockily aware—eastern unionism being relatively stagnant in numbers, ideas, and spirit after 1902.

 It was in 1902 that the craft unions of the American Federation of Labor executed a high-handed take-over of the Trades and Labour Congress of Canada, expelled everybody else, and kept the T.L.C. ever after as their puppet.
 The take-over was prompted by several sympathies of Canadian unionists that the A.F.L. found highly objectionable: for Canadian labour autonomy, for “dual” and industrial unionism, for Socialism, and for compulsory arbitration of industrial disputes.
 The effect of A.F.L. domination in the East was to discourage unionization, except of craftsmen.
 In the West, where the majority of workers consistently favoured industrial unionism, its effect was to produce a series of conflicts between A.F.L. and western labour, both outside and inside the Congress.